The interface is split in to 4 sections.

 9/8 5/4 4/3 3/2 5/3 15/8 2/1

 9/8 10/8 11/8 12/8 13/8 14/8 15/8 16/8

 Blackwood in 15edo:

 2\15 3\15 5\15 6\15 8\15 9\15 11\15 12\15 14\15 15\15

 150. 300.
 450. 600.
 750. 900.
 1050.
 1200.

 You can combine all the above styles in the same scale if needed:

 There are menu options to help you modify your current scale.
 Note you must have some scale data loaded already in order to modify it.
 Click 'Modify' on the top menu bar to see the options.

 Takes a subset of the current scale.
-Modes are entered numerically.
+Subsets are entered numerically.

 Applies a linear stretch across the current scale.
 Enter a stretch factor, where 1 is no stretch at all.